Please read this before making an appointment with us:

 Mole Removal:

-Cost: £525 for one, £325 for each additional if removed in the same appointment
+Cost: If the mole requires shave & cautery: £525 for one, £395 for each additional if removed in the same appointment

 There are 2 ways of removing moles, and this is done after an injection of local anaesthetic to the skin surrounding the lesion.
 Raised moles are usually removed by shaving off from the skin surface, and once removed the skin is sealed by cauterising (a heat seal), to leave a dark scab which falls off in around a week, and eventually over time heals as a flat pale scar approximately the same size as the mole was.
 Flatter moles, or sometimes moles with hairs, are cut out and stitched, and this leaves a line scar which is longer than the mole itself.
 If stitches are needed then these are removed after a week if on the face.
 Dissolving stitches are usually used everywhere else and do not need removing.
 All moles removed are sent to the laboratory for testing, and the results are sent to you and your GP.